-While the latest upgrades to Xobni give Outlook a shot in the arm, they only serve to underline desktop mail’s shortcomings.
+While the latest upgrades to Xobni give Outlook a shot in the arm, they serve to underline desktop mail’s shortcomings.
 Giving up on Outlook and moving to Gmail or another web mail service may be better.

 Xobni (that’s inbox backwards) turns everyday mail into relationship management by focusing on people, not messages.